rashijain0188/HCC-lncRNA-DL-Model/README.md

 In the last command, in place of path, you can add the path of your directory.

 2. After this, install the necessary libraries to run the model.
-These include rpy2, numpy,pandas, scipy.stats, warnings, keras and tkinter.
+These include rpy2, numpy, pandas, scipy.stats, warnings, keras and tkinter.
 The commands for this are:
 pip install rpy2
 pip install numpy
 pip install pandas